 A journey without end

 But what was the best way to travel with a child, backpacks full of gear and photography equipment – on a limited budget?
 The answer was an old truck that could ferry them on their journey without end.
 Akela.
-“We got the truck ready to take us half way round the world.
+“We got the truck ready to take us halfway around the world.
 The extensive preparations included installing some windows from Dometic,” says Leander.

 Anyone who visits their website will be struck by two things: the incredible adventures the family has had – some enjoyable, others less so, but all of them memorable – and the photography.
 The pictures are simply stunning – which is perhaps not surprising since Leander is a photographer.
 “Some of the places we have visited are unbelievably beautiful and so far off the regular tourist trails.”